Swedish climber Fredrik Sträng finally reaches K2 on Tuesday, 27 June at approximately 6:50 PM local time.

 Among those are climbers attempting to ski K2 including Serbian Davo Karnikar.

-On his way to Baltoro being surrounded by the massive granite spires along the trek brought back to life a seemingly withering thirst for the element in which he thrives.
-He wrote about questioning why it took him so long to return and cited the pressures of society which told him to quit as a major reason.
-However, as many who know Sträng know, quitting is not in his nature, neither is the concept of being content with the status quo.
+On his way to Baltoro, being surrounded by the massive granite spires along the trek brought back to life a seemingly withering thirst for the element in which he thrives.
+He wrote about questioning why it took him so long to return and cited the pressures of society, which told him to quit as a major reason.
+However, as many who know Sträng understand, quitting is not in his nature.
+Being content with the status quo isn’t either.

-In his Facebook post, Sträng talks about the need for nature in modern society and how nature is a prescription that most need and that he wishes his doctor would have prescribed during his tribulations.
+In his Facebook post, Sträng talks about the need for nature in modern society.
+He says nature is a prescription that most need and that he wishes his doctor would have prescribed during his tribulations.
 He writes: